Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/evidence-and-model-notes.md

 - Sandler, W., & Lillo-Martin, D. (2006). [*Sign language and linguistic universals*](https://doi.org/10.1017/CBO9781139163910).
 Cambridge University Press.
 - Senghas, A., & Coppola, M. (2001).
 [Children creating language: How Nicaraguan Sign Language acquired a spatial grammar](https://doi.org/10.1111/1467-9280.00359) *Psychological Science, 12*(4), 323-328.
 - Saur, D., Kreher, B. W., Schnell, S., Kummerer, D., Kellmeyer, P., Vry, M.-S., Umarova, R., Musso, M., Glauche, V., Abel, S., Huber, W., Rijntjes, M., & Weiller, C. (2008).
 [Ventral and dorsal pathways for language](https://doi.org/10.1073/pnas.0805234105) *Proceedings of the National Academy of Sciences, 105*(46), 18035-18040.

-## Use

-This reference set is strong enough to support:

-- PI conversations
-- collaborator outreach
-- scientific argument for **Language Without Sound**
-- grant-aligned discussion of SignWriting as shared research infrastructure

-This reference set is selective rather than exhaustive.
-It identifies sources used to support the model and research program; it is not a systematic review or complete outcome-evidence synthesis.